 University of Texas Medical Branch, Galveston Health (Southwest)

 University of Michigan, Ann Arbor (Midwest)

 Data management and analysis will be coordinated by the Yale School of Public Health.

 The NIH award for a “Randomized Trial of a Multifactorial Fall Injury Prevention Strategy” was supported by the Patient-Centered Outcomes Research Institute (PCORI) through a research partnership with NIH.
 NIH, the nation's medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit www.nih.gov.
 PCORI is an independent, non-profit research funder authorized by Congress to help people make informed healthcare decisions, and improve healthcare delivery and outcomes.
 It does this by producing high-quality, useful information that comes from clinical effectiveness research guided by patients, caregivers, and the broader healthcare community.
 For more information about PCORI, visit www.pcori.org External Web Site Policy.

 About the National Institutes of Health (NIH): NIH, the nation's medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit www.nih.gov.

-This Article was submitted by Lisa Brophy-Gervais, on Thursday, June 05, 2014.
+This article was submitted by Lisa Brophy on June 5, 2014.